-- Solve system of linear equations and eigenvalue problems - Solve certain first order and higher order differential equations - Determine the analyticity of complex functions and expand functions as Taylor and Laurent series - Evaluate complex and real integrals using residue theorem
+- 1. solve system of linear equations and eigen value problems - 2. solve certain first order and higher order differential equations - 3. determine the analyticity of complex functions and expand functions as Taylor and Laurent series - 4. evaluate complex and real integrals using residue theorem